Can the City of Arlington, TX Force You to Sell Your Property?

 However, before any government entity or authorized private entity can use eminent domain in Texas, they have to first make a bona fide offer to buy your land.
 This gives you the chance to willingly sell the property, but you are under no obligation to agree to their offer.

-In fact, you should usually reject this initial offer then contact a Texas eminent domain lawyer.
+In fact, you should usually reject this initial offer then contact a Dallas eminent domain lawyer.
 In many cases, the initial offer means that eminent domain proceedings will come after.
 Moreover, the initial offer might be a low-ball offer, and you should work with a lawyer to help negotiate a better price and ensure that the government is not trying to cheat you out of your land.
 This often involves organizing your own private appraisal of the land before considering a sale.

 How Does Eminent Domain Force Me to Give Up My Property in Arlington, TX?